 - Conclusion

-Starch from the cassava root, also known as native cassava starch, is a fine, white carbohydrate powder extracted from the cassava tuber through a process of washing, grinding, and refining.
+Starch from the cassava root, also known as native cassava starch, different from the regular cassava starch is a fine, white carbohydrate powder extracted from the cassava tuber through a process of washing, grinding, and refining.

 Unlike modified or processed starches, native cassava starch remains in its purest form, free from chemical alterations.